Rough multifactor volatility for SPX and VIX options: Asymptotic results in the VIX case

 Recall the notations~$\Hm$ and~$\Hp$ from the introduction.
 We compute the level, skew, and curvature of the VIX implied volatility in a model which satisfies the sufficient conditions.
 Let us define the following limits

 \begin{proposition} Under \CBar, the following limits hold:

-\end{proposition} We split the proof in two steps, collected in Appendix~\ref{sec:VIXproof}.
+\end{proposition} \begin{remark} Our results stand under the fairly general assumption $\bm{(\overline{C})}$.
+If $v$ is a reasonably well-behaved function of an $N$-dimensional Gaussian Volterra process $(W^{1,H},\cdots, W^{N,H})$ then these should be relatively easy to check, as Proposition~\ref{prop:suffconds} suggests.
+The rough Heston model is not even known to be Malliavin differentiable to this day, thus it does not lie in the scope of this study. \end{remark} We split the proof in two steps, collected in Appendix~\ref{sec:VIXproof}.
 First we show that \COne, \CTwo, \CThree\, are sufficient to apply our main theorems as they imply {\HBarlg} for any $\lambda\in(-\half,0]$ and~$\gamma\in(-1, 3H-\half]$.
 Thanks to {\Ffour} we can also compute the limits---after a rigorous statement of convergence results---starting with~$\Ii_T$ and the skew with~$\lambda=0$.
 Restricting~$H$ to $(0,1/6)$, which is the most relevant regime for rough volatility models, we can set~$\gamma=3H-\half<\lambda$ and compute the short-time curvature, with only the second term in {\HNine} contributing to the limit.
-A different choice of~$H$ would lead to another~$\gamma$ and therefore different quantities would appear in the curvature formula.
 The curvature limit in Proposition~\ref{prop:genmodel} is finite by the last point of~\CTwo.

+\begin{remark} In the regime $H\in[1/6,1/2)$, the rescaling becomes $\gamma=0$ and many more terms that would just vanish when $H<1/6$ now give a non-trivial contribution in the limit.
+Informally (that is without a proof), the limit reads